ChristofSeiler/ChristofSeiler.github.io/projects.md

 ## Medical Image Registration

 During my PhD, we introduced a new type of structured medial image registration algorithm that can handle multiscale hierarchical anatomical structures.
-We applied my new method to mandible imaging data and showed how to design medical implants that fit a large population of people.
+We applied our new method to mandible imaging data and showed how to design medical implants that fit a large population of people.

 * Overview: [link](https://christofseiler.github.io/phd)
 * Paper: [pdf](http://www.inria.fr/sophia/asclepios/Publications/Christof.Seiler/SeilerPolyaffineTransformationTreesMedIA2012.pdf)